timemactech/sleuth-webmvc-example/README.md

 This example has two services: frontend and backend.
 They both report trace data to zipkin.
 To setup the demo, you need to start Frontend, Backend and Zipkin.

 Once the services are started, open http://localhost:8081/
-* This will call the backend (http://localhost:9000/api) and show the result, which defaults to a formatted date.
+* This will call the backend (ActiveMQ tcp://localhost:61616 with queue "backend") and show no result as it is asynchronous.
+  * The backend listens for a message on that destination, printing a formatted date to the console.

 Next, you can view traces that went through the backend via http://localhost:9411/?serviceName=backend
 * This is a locally run zipkin service which keeps traces in memory